Sahil302002/Amazon-Ecosystem-Advanced-SQL-Analysis-Project/README.md

 - This **Advanced SQL-driven analysis** provided Amazon’s team with actionable insights to improve **sales strategy, customer engagement, inventory planning, logistics, and operational efficiency**, driving overall business growth.

-# **Insights Amazon’s Clients Want & Possible Reasons Behind Them**
-Amazon's clients (including customers, sellers, and business stakeholders) seek different types of insights to optimize their operations, improve customer satisfaction, and maximize revenue.
-Below are the key insights they might be interested in and the reasons behind them:

 - **Solution  Link of the Business Problems with Screenshot and Query** <a href= "Amazon Advance SQL Data Analysis Project.pdf">Link</a>
 - **SQL Script Prepared to solve these business Problem** <a href = "Amazon SQL Script.sql"> Link</a>
 - **Document file created in this Project**  <a href = "Amazon Advance SQL Data Analysis Project.docx">Link</a>

+# **Key Insights and Recommendations**
+Amazon's clients (including customers, sellers, and business stakeholders) seek different types of insights to optimize their operations, improve customer satisfaction, and maximize revenue.
+Below are the key insights they might be interested in and the reasons behind them:

 ### **Best-Selling & Least-Selling Products**

-Task: Top 10 selling products and least-selling products by state.
-**Reason:**
-- Helps sellers optimize inventory by restocking high-demand products.
-- Allows Amazon to promote slow-moving items through discounts or targeted ads.

-**Insights:**
 - These are Top 10 Products with Highest Sales
 - Apple iMac Pro with 0.62 Miilion Sales , Apple iMac 27-Inch Retina with 0.23 Million Sales, Canon EOS R5 Mirrorless Camera with 0.22 Million Sales, Apple iMac 24-Inch 0.18 Million,